Carolina Wren

 How can I identify the Carolina Wren?

-The Carolina wren is a species of wren that is common in the Eastern United States, the extreme south of Ontario, Canada, and the extreme northeast of Mexico.
-Severe winters restrict the northern limits of their range, while favorable weather conditions lead to a northward extension of their breedin...
+The Carolina wren is a species of wren common in the eastern United States, the extreme south of Ontario, Canada, the northeast and southeast of Mexico, and into northern Central America.
+Severe winters restrict the northern limits of their range, while favorable weather conditions lead to a northwa...

 Where can I report a Carolina Wren sighting?